What is Market Capitalization (Market Cap)?

 Market capitalization is like the price of a big toy set.
 Imagine you have a big toy set with many pieces, and you want to know how much it's worth.
 To find out, you would count all the pieces and multiply that number by the price of each piece.
 That's the market capitalization of the toy set.
 In the same way, the market capitalization of a company is found by counting all the shares of the company's stock and multiplying that number by the price of each share.
 This gives you an idea of how much the company is worth or the total value of all the company's stock.
 Just like with the toy set, the higher the number, the more valuable the company is considered to be.

-Common examples of Market Capitalization
+History of the Term Market Capitalization

 Apple Inc.: As of 2021, Apple Inc. had a market capitalization of around $2.3 trillion, making it one of the largest companies in the world in terms of market capitalization.